SBU-COSMOLIKE/cocoa_lsst_y1/README.md

 **NOTE**: Users must have installed the Cocoa environment with the machine learning libraries, so you must unset the `IGNORE_EMULATOR_CPU_PACKAGES` flag inside the `set_installation_options.sh` file before running the `compile_cocoa.sh` command.
 If that's not the case, you can run the compile command again.

-**NOTE**: I had to make a small hack in the `keras.saving` library in order to load the NN models properly.
-Contact João for more information!
+**NOTE**: Cocoa's environment installs Keras version 2.13.0, but the models are trained on version 3.5.0.
+In order to use the models, you must have at least Keras version 3.5.0.

 ## Usage